How To Clean Your Heat Press – Protect Your Press From Mess!

 Depending on the amount of polypropylene build up, you will want to gently scrape away the excess with a plastic, teflon or nylon scraper as the press warms up.
 Once the majority of the build up has been removed, you can give it a go over with EZ-Off cleaner.

-What You Shouldn’t Use To Clean Your Heat Press
+How To Clean Heat Press

-Do not attempt to clean your press with a solvent.
+Whatever you do, don’t attempt to clean your press with a solvent.
 You might start a fire!

 Thanks for reading this post.
 Feel free to share your heat press horror stories below in the comments section.
-How did you clean your press?
+How did you clean your heat press?

 (Please note: This post contains affiliate links.
 Read our full disclosure policy here.)